yang-wei/vue-redux/README.md

  + babel for es6

 ## What about the pure Flux?
 I start to experiment this with the pure Flux.
-You can still find it [here](https://github.com/yang-wei/vue-flux/releases/tag/v0.0.1)
+You can still find it on [flux branch](https://github.com/yang-wei/vue-flux/tree/flux) or [here](https://github.com/yang-wei/vue-flux/releases/tag/v0.0.1)

 ## Vuex
 Recently, the creator of Vue.js created [Vuex](https://github.com/vuejs/vuex) which is a library to enable Vue.js adopt Flux-like architecture.